You are here

 Summer Institute 2020

 Blockchain@UBC is pleased to offer our fourth annual Blockchain@UBC Summer Institute, an intensive program designed to provide undergraduates and graduates from any discipline with advanced and specialized training in blockchain and distributed ledger technologies (DLTs).
-The Institute is free for UBC students, while students from other universities and non-students may also apply.
+Due to the current COVID-19 situation, the 2020 Blockchain@UBC Summer Institute will be held online, and participation is limited to UBC students.
 The objectives of the Summer Institute for our participants are to:

 - Gain a deep understanding of blockchain and distributed ledger technologies (DLT) from academic and industry experts.